 Only one month after the Great Fire, New Westminster residents were lobbying to open a new library.
 A temporary Reading Room was established in half of a store building, with the other half occupied by the Fire Department, including its horses.

-This situation existed from 1899 until 1901 but was less than satisfactory and it was finally decided that the Library’s former Columbia Street site should be used for a new civic building.
+This situation existed from 1899 until 1901 when it was finally decided that the Library’s former Columbia Street site should be used for a new civic building.
 The City Hall and Police Department were to be housed on the main floor with the Library to be on the second floor.

 Soon after it was completed however, the library’s space was required for civic administration and so the City began to investigate the possibility of obtaining money from the Carnegie Corporation.
 Andrew Carnegie was a wealthy philanthropist who, as a firm believer in the importance and value of a free public library, donated money to communities across the United States, parts of Canada and the United Kingdom, for the construction of libraries.